Welcome to the third post for the Sustainable Humans of Guelph series!

-I had the pleasure of interviewing Emma and the following questions and answers are her responses!
+I had the pleasure of interviewing Wendy and her ideas around sustainability as well as her involvement with Sustainability Week.
+The following questions and answers are her responses!

-- Can you talk a bit about your role in Sustainability Week and your day?
-What do you hope people take out of your day?
+Can you talk a bit about your role in Sustainability Week?
+What do you hope people take out of your events?

 “My role in S-Week as a co-planner zones in on Goal 11 of the Sustainable Development Goals, which is Sustainable Cities and Communities.
 I really hope to bring light to some components of what a sustainable city looks like through a Pecha Kucha talk and a Donuts and Doodle design charrette to showcase how individuals can contribute and play a part in their communities.
 Projects such as urban farming, community design, walk-ability in our streets or sustainable transportation, are all important pieces of the urban fabric puzzle which come together to shape our everyday lives.
 Though everyone says that good design should be 99% invisible, I really do believe that everyone should be involved in how our cities are built.
 It’s an interdisciplinary task which involves multiple stakeholders, and ultimately the community only gets better when everyone is involved.
 Overall I hope everyone can get new insight or learn something new through the activities we have worked very hard to plan.”

 What is an issue you are super passionate about?